Skip to content

 <repo>/.codehub/temporal.duckdbCochanges, symbol-summary cache — everything ITemporalStore owns.

 The graph half speaks Cypher natively and stores each edge kind in its own physical layout — the part of the motivation that DuckDB’s polymorphic relations table could not match.
+The temporal half runs columnar SQL aggregations over git history, where DuckDB is the right engine.

 The clean motivation: cochange detection (the temporal-store workload) runs over git history and produces frequency / co-edit scores.
 The queries are columnar SQL aggregations that DuckDB is the right engine for.
 The graph workload is a different shape — multi-hop traversal across typed edge kinds — that benefits from a graph-native engine.
 Segregating the two interfaces lets each backend specialize.